HK47196/result/README.md

 capabilities and their need for crates like `error_chain` to emulate what exceptions already do. `Result<T,E>` fills a similar role as when you'd return an optional(`Optional<T>` is just `Result<T,void>`.)
 Maybe in the future I'll examine something like `error_chain`'s functionality'.

+Thus, a `Result<T,E>` should be preferred for errors you can handle, and exceptions for errors that you cannot and need to propagate up the call stack.

 ### implementation notes: